paisn/OpenLPT_Shake-The-Box/README.md

 ---
 **This fork** of the [ShakeTheBox OpenLPT project](https://github.com/JHU-NI-LAB/OpenLPT_Shake-The-Box) supported by [ILA_5150](https://ila5150.de/en) offers a simpler compilation by using the common CMake approach instead of using Eclipse.
 So you do not need to install Eclipse and the Java runtime for building the binary.
 We updated the tutorial as well but without the use of a pptx presentation.
-Please check Tutorial.txt
+Please check TutorialforCMakebuild.txt.
 Thanks to Rui Ni and the guys at Johns Hopkins University this version of an open Source Laplacian Tracking Algorithm is available.
 We at ILA_5150 support this project and try to contribute regularly with some new features and improvements.
 For any questions related to this fork please contact kallweit@ila5150.de
 ---